ibm-cloud-docs/CDN/cdn-example-code.md

 ## Example code to verify an order
 {: #example-code-to-verify-order}

-The call to `verifyOrder` is not mandatory prior to placing an order, but it is recommended.
+The call to `verifyOrder` is not mandatory before placing an order, but it is recommended.
 It can be used to verify that a subsequent call to `placeOrder` is successful.
 More information about `verifyOrder` can be found in the [SoftLayer API documentation](https://softlayer.github.io/reference/services/SoftLayer_Product_Order/verifyOrder/){:external}.

-In this case, it is the `SoftLayer_Product_Order` class which defines the verifyOrder method and must be passed as a parameter to `\SoftLayer\SoapClient::getClient()`.
-Prior to the call to `verifyOrder`, you must build the `$orderObject` using the `SoftLayer_Product_Package`.
+In this case, it is the `SoftLayer_Product_Order` class, which defines the verifyOrder method and must be passed as a parameter to `\SoftLayer\SoapClient::getClient()`.
+Before the call to `verifyOrder`, you must build the `$orderObject` using the `SoftLayer_Product_Package`.

 ```php
 $client = \SoftLayer\SoapClient::getClient('SoftLayer_Product_Package', null, $apiUsername, $apiKey);